 The next was the 2007, generic, one ounce copper liberty minted in China.
 It was necessary to seek overseas manufacture of the piece because the cost of labor was so great in the US that it could not be made and distributed under the face value of $1.
 The downside was the typical Chinese quality.
 Brand new pieces arrived looking like well circulated pieces except that they did not have the natural toning of circulated copper.
 Amazingly the pieces were individually wrapped in thin paper

 The next non-silver piece produced was the one ounce gold Ron Paul medallion with a face value of $1000.
 Within a month the platinum Ron Paul was produced with a face value of $2000.
-The $1 copper Ron Pauls had been ordered from China, but had not arrived before the $50, 1/20th ounce Gold Liberty (highest known auction price $690) dated 2008 was introduced.
+The $1 copper Ron Pauls had been ordered from China, but had not arrived before the $50, 1/20th ounce Gold Liberty (highest known private sale $1000 12/1/2016 by Ron G.) dated 2008 was introduced.
+(These tiny gold pieces are the rarest of the NORFED gold releases because the first and only small run had just been shipped prior to the raid described below.
+It is estimated that less than 200 pieces were produced.)
 The Ron Paul coppers (highest known auction price $92) finally arrived at the main office in Evansville, Indiana on Friday, November 9th, 2007.
 The office staff spent the day unboxing and preparing orders for shipping.
 Monday was a Federal holiday and there was no mail, so the first shipments went out on Tuesday.
 Little did anyone know that those would be the only Ron Paul coppers to reach public hands.
-At 8 O'clock Wednesday morning, November 14th, 2007, the FBI and Secret Service served search and siezure warrants at the Evansville office and at the Sunshine mint in Idaho simulataneously.
-They siezed everything in Evansville but the furniture and all of the precious metals stored at Sunshine as well as the dies used for producing the many Liberty Dollar varieties
+At 8 O'clock Wednesday morning, November 14th, 2007, the FBI and Secret Service served search and seizure warrants at the Evansville office and at the Sunshine mint in Idaho simultaneously.
+They seized everything in Evansville but the furniture and all of the precious metals stored at Sunshine as well as the dies used for producing the many Liberty Dollar varieties

 Above are three of the five gold pieces produced by NORFED/Liberty Services.
 Below is the artwork of the Ron Paul gold piece (highest known auction price $5200).